Hollins University: Writing program

 The graduate program in creative writing was founded by Louis D. Rubin, Jr., in 1960, but Hollins has offered classes in creative writing for even longer.
-In 2008 the Jackson Center for Creative Writing was established through a private donation from Susan Gager Jackson '68 and her husband, John Jackson, of Far Hills, New Jersey.
+In 2008 the Jackson Center for Creative Writing was established through a private donation from Susan Gager Jackson 1968 and her husband, John Jackson, of Far Hills, New Jersey.

-The Jackson Center for Creative Writing is home to Hollins' esteemed undergraduate and graduate writing programs, which have produced dozens of writers of national and international acclaim, including Lee Smith '67 and Pulitzer Prize winners Annie Dillard '67, M.A.
-'68; Henry S. Taylor M.A.
-'66; and Natasha Trethewey M.A.
-'91.
+The Jackson Center for Creative Writing is home to Hollins' undergraduate and graduate writing programs, which have produced dozens of writers of national and international acclaim, including Lee Smith 1967 and Pulitzer Prize winners Annie Dillard 1967, M.A.
+1968; Henry S. Taylor M.A.
+1966; and Natasha Trethewey M.A.
+1991.
 Kiran Desai M.A.
-'94 won both the Man Booker Prize for Fiction and the National Book Critics Circle Award.
+1994 won both the Man Booker Prize for Fiction and the National Book Critics Circle Award.
 The fiction of Madison Smartt Bell M.A.
-'81 has been recognized by a Strauss Living Award, and numerous other Hollins writers have received NEA, Guggenheim, and countless other grants and awards for their poetry, fiction, and nonfiction, contributing to the cultural life of the nation that is disproportionate to the program's size.
-In fact, Hollins's creative writing program has been called "the most productive writing program in America" by Creative Writing in America.
+1981 has been recognized by a Strauss Living Award, and numerous other Hollins writers have received NEA, Guggenheim, and countless other grants and awards for their poetry, fiction, and nonfiction.

 The campus has three literary magazines.
 Cargoes, which won the Undergraduate Literary Prize for content by the Association of Writers and Writing Programs in 2005, The Album, which is offered as a more alternative campus periodical, and Gravel, which focuses on student work centered around multicultural and diverse identities.
 R. H. W. Dillard, Cathryn Hankla, and Jeanne Larsen are among the writers who teach at Hollins.